Mlucas4330/developstoday/README.md

 I chose Object-Oriented Design (OOD) for this project to keep the code modular, readable, and easy to maintain.
 By separating different functionalities into distinct classes, I was able to isolate the concerns of different parts of the system, making the codebase more manageable.

-Separation of Concerns: Each class has a single responsibility, whether it’s handling communication with Pinecone, interacting with OpenAI through LangChain, or dealing with the logic for message generation.
+Separation of Concerns: Each class has a single responsibility, whether it's handling communication with Pinecone, interacting with OpenAI through LangChain, or dealing with the logic for message generation.

 Code Reusability: The classes are designed in a way that they can be reused or extended in the future with minimal changes to existing code.